Assistant Dean for Outreach

 from a very moving biography in the November 12, 2001 issue of New York Magazine

-Of particular relevance as my parents enter their eighties...
+Of particular relevance as my parents entered their

 "The simple view is that medicine exists to fight death and disease, and that is, of course, its most basic task.
 Death is the enemy.
 But the enemy has superior forces.
 Eventually it wins.
 And, in a war that you cannot win, you don't want a general who fights to the point of total annihilation.
 You don't want Custer.
 You want Robert E. Lee, someone who knew how to fight for territory when he could and how to surrender when he couldn't, someone who understood that the damage is greatest if all you do is fight to the bitter end."